-So, here’s a little bit of “lamb history” just for ewe, I mean you!
-According to my research, sheep were one of the first animals to be domesticated, roughly nine to eleven thousand years ago.
+So, here's a little bit of "lamb history" just for ewe, I mean you!
+Sheep were one of the first animals to be domesticated.
+This was roughly nine to eleven thousand years ago.
 Sheep proved to be a profitable animal to herd.
 It provided wool for clothing or trading, milk, cheese (as a by product of milk), and meat.
 Ancient civilizations including Sumerians, Babylonians, and the Persians relied on sheep for trade and self sufficiency.
 Sheep were instrumental in the development of the Greek civilization.
 Feta, anybody?

 French Style Herbed Slow Cooked Leg of Lamb Recipe

 Slow cooked in a dutch oven for a tender and succulent herbed French style boneless leg of lamb.